mrismanaziz/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## Which side of the chicken has more feathers?
+The outside.